nathancahill/split/README.md

 });
 ```

-Create your own gutter style and specify it to act as the gutter.
+Create your own gutter element and specify it to act as the gutter.

 ```js
 Split(['#one', '#two'], {